OCA/odoo-community.org/member/03_membership.md

 {% include JB/setup %}

 We do have several membership level which implies various level of participation in the association.
-You'll find here how to become a member and the list already existing ones.
+Read the [FAQ](../04_faq.html) to know more about how to participate.
+Send your membership request [by mail](mailto:oca-board@lists.launchpad.net).

+Have a look [here](member_list.html) to have the actual list of member.

 ## Categories